Techtonica/curriculum/roles-in-tech/roles-in-tech.md

 On their own, participants can look up job ads for roles they are interested in and make a list of the common skills and job responsibilities needed in order to qualify.

 ### Check for Understanding
-A month from now, in a roundtable discussion format, students share and compare notes from the conversations they had during the project portion of this topic.
+A month from now, in a roundtable discussion format, share and compare notes from the conversations had during the project portion of this topic.